Skip to main content

 --user-config "$INTEGRATION_CONFIG"

-4. Retrieve endpoint ID of the integration endpoint you just created using this command:
+4. Retrieve the ID of the external PostgreSQL integration endpoint:

 INTEGRATION_ENDPOINT_ID=$(